Case Study: Lacunae Analysis with ETH, Zurich

 A finished ETH.Processing.LacunaeThreshold job shows a plot of the histogram used to determine the threshold.

 Calculating the histogram in Python takes a lot of time and memory.
-Switching to out-of-core image processing tools like CLIP and LUPO allows processing the 18 GB images in seconds and without requiring 18 GB RAM.
+Switching to out-of-core image processing tools like LUPO allows processing the 18 GB images in seconds and without requiring 18 GB RAM.

 Component Labeling